-A burnt smell means the electrical wires are heating up enough to melt their plastic sheathing and potentially singe the materials around them.
-Homeowners must shut off their electricity, stat, and call an electrical expert for help.
-Ignoring the issue will result in a major disaster, like a house fire, so quick and confident action is mandatory.
+A burnt smell means the electrical wires are heating up enough to melt their plastic sheathing and even singe the materials around them.
+Shut off your electricity immediately and call an electrician for help.
+Ignoring the issue can result in a major disaster, like a house fire, so quick and confident action is mandatory.

 7. A Buzzing Sound

 A perfectly functioning electrical system is completely silent.
-Homeowners who hear incessant buzzing should first be certain that it is coming from the electrical system and not some appliance, like the HVAC or refrigerator.
+If you hear incessant buzzing, first make sure that it is coming from the electrical system and not some appliance, like the HVAC or refrigerator.
 If it is definitely an electrical issue, the next step is calling an electrician.

-Buzzing can be caused by a whole wealth of problems, from ungrounded wires to improper loads to incorrectly sized breaker boxes and more.
-An electrician can quickly identify the source of the buzzing and cease it, so homeowners don’t have to live with the annoying sound for long.
+Buzzing can be caused by a variety of problems, from ungrounded wires to improper loads to incorrectly sized breaker boxes and more.
+An electrician can quickly identify the source of the buzzing and stop it, so you won’t have to live with the annoying sound for long.

-Homeowners with a number of heavy electrical tools might want to connect a new circuit to the breaker box to prevent overloading the rest of the system.
-However, as with other electrical work, it is wise to hire this job out to a professional to avoid additional problems.
+Homeowners with a number of heavy electrical tools might want to have a new circuit connected to the breaker box to prevent overloading the rest of the system.
+As with other electrical work, it is wise to hire this job out to a professional electrician to avoid additional problems.

 9. Rodents and Other Pests

-When a homeowner sees evidence of one pest, they should immediately start searching out the rest.
+When you see evidence of one pest, you should immediately start searching out the rest.
 Common rodent pests like rats and mice live in groups of at least five, whereas insect colonies can number in the millions.
 All sorts of pests can affect the electrical system, either by chewing directly on the wires or by compromising other elements of the home’s structure.
-It’s important for homeowners to conduct regular pest inspections and take measures to keep pests outside the home.
+It’s important for homeowners to conduct regular pest inspections and take measures to keep pests out of the home.

 The idea that something could be wrong with the electrical system is enough to send many homeowners directly into denial.
-However, the sooner an electrical issue is identified and dealt with, the sooner homeowners can relax in their own homes.
+However, the sooner an electrical issue is identified and corrected, the sooner you can relax in your own home.

 We hope you find this article helpful.
-If you do, please share it with others whom you think can benefit from it as well.
-Thank you in advance!
+If you do, please share it with others whom you think it can benefit.